One look at their little masked faces and there is no doubt about it-- raccoons are adorable.

 If they are not given enough space to roam and enough toys to play with, they can become very destructive and inquisitive, getting into places you wouldn't expect and causing damage.

-Raccoons should eat a diet primarily made up of fresh vegetables and fruits.
-Some chicken or fish, or a high-quality dog food, should be used to supplement their diet.
+Raccoons also need special care to keep them healthy within your home.
+They should eat a diet primarily made up of fresh vegetables and fruits.
+Some chicken or fish, or high-quality dog food, should be used to supplement their diet.

 While they can be trained to use a litterbox, if you irritate them, they will willfully punish you by having accidents around the home; raccoons hold grudges!